defenseunicorns/data_engineering_technical_assessment/README.md

 ### Questions
 <!-- TODO: remove sample answers -->
-Be prepared to answer the following questions:
+Be prepared to answer questions about the design and implementation of the storage.
+Examples include:
-* What are two important pieces of information lost in the current schema
+* Are there any important pieces of legacy information lost in the current schema?
    * Good answer: `order_uuid` from the supplier and the full history of status changes
-* How would you modify the schema if you wanted to include that information
+* How would you modify the schema if you wanted to include that information?
    * Good answer: make a separate orders table and order_history table, add `order_uuid` to orders table
-* If you needed to build a REST API to serve data about Orders, what main endpoint would you use and how would you design it (query params, http method(s) etc).
+* If you needed to build a REST API to serve data about Orders, what main endpoint would you use and how would you design it (query params, http method(s) etc)?
    * Many ways to do this, just looking to see if they are thinking about filtering orders by system etc.
 * If you could design the storage from scratch, what would you change?
    * Many things could change, should probably at least wonder about the implementation of the `allowed_parts` table and connections -- foreign keys could be replaced by an on insert trigger, for example.

 ## Development and Evaluation
+Most of the setup can be done via Make targets.
+Here is a list of the relevant targets:
+* `make help` - shows major targets
+* `make help-dev` - shows helper targets
+* `make dev-up` - stands up a new postgres instance with the correct table schema in `postgres/schema.sql`
+* `make ingest` - builds the solution image from the `/src` folder and runs it using docker-compose

+Your ingestion script's entrypoint is in the method `ingest_data()` in `src/ingest.py`.

 ### Development Environment
 Requirements:
 * Internet connection (for pulling images from DockerHub)
 * Docker
-* Python 3.x
+* Python 3.8+: If you need to use a lower version of python, make sure to change the `/rc/Dockerfile` and `requirements.txt` as the ingestion script will be run by that image.

+Use `make dev-up` to stand up the database.
+Here is a list of files for the solution:
+* `src/ingest.py` entrypoint for ingestion, modify the `ingest_data()` method.
+* `src/comms.py` contains a framework to connect to the postgres instance.
+* `src/requirements.txt` keep track of dependencies here for the solution image to build.

+If you include additionaly libraries or dependencies in your ingestion script, make sure you add them to `/src/requirements.txt` for the docker image to build and run successfully.

+### Testing your solution

+### Submission

+The primary way we will evaluate your submission is to stand up postgres and run your solution image against the schema and data sources.

+As a backup, please run `make submit` which will build the following artifacts as a tarball (again this is a backup)
+* `submission/components.csv` - dump of filled components table
+* `submission/parts.csv` - dump of filled parts table
+* `submission/users.csv` - dump of users table
+* `submission/allowed.csv` - dump of allowed_parts table
+* `submission/pg_dump.tar.gz` - pg_dump of orders database

 ## Data diagram